ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 ### Guidelines:

-Up to ten pages poetry, short fiction and personal essay (no more than one piece per page, no pdf files).
-Work previously published will not be considered.
+Up to ten pages poetry, short fiction and personal essay.
+Please insert page breaks between each work to be considered.
+No pdf files.

 Simultaneous submissions are strongly discouraged.
-Inform us immediately if your work is accepted elsewhere.
+Work previously published will not be considered.

 Please include a short bio,third-person, 50 words max.